jaydenmcl/SnapBot2/README.md

-> ⚠️ **Note:** SnapBot v2 is not publicly available yet.
-It will be **open-sourced soon**, but until then it's available **exclusively for business inquiries**.
-Contact: [alewsor@gmail.com](mailto:alewsor@gmail.com)
+# ReadMe under contruction and Please dont install version 2 yet , the full dependencies are not updated yet , it might not work

-# 🚀 SnapBot v2 is Ready!
+## 🚀 SnapBot v2 is Ready!

-After months of silent development, SnapBot is now more powerful than ever — with support for:
+ SnapBot is now more powerful than ever — with support for:

 - 📸 Image uploads
 - 💬 Full chat automation